SALT-NLP/CultureBank/README.md

     title={CultureBank: An Online Community-Driven Knowledge Base Towards Culturally Aware Language Technologies}, author={Weiyan Shi and Ryan Li and Yutong Zhang and Caleb Ziems and Chunhua Yu and Raya Horesh and Rogério Abreu de Paula and Diyi yang}, year={2024},
-    eprint={},
+    eprint={2404.15238},
     archivePrefix={arXiv},
     primaryClass={cs.CL}
 }
 ```

-We welcom all kinds of contributions.
+We welcome all kinds of contributions.
 If you have any questions, feel free to leave issues or email us.